Pack Cohesion Therapy Program

 Journal of the American Veterinary Medical Association

-Results pertain to Conspecific Aggression between two or more dogs living in the same household
+Findings related to aggression between two or more dogs living in the same household

 Here are some statistics that many dog owners might find surprising, but those of us who have been working with these types of Aggression cases know these facts all too well.